Krusty84/TCSyslogViewer/README.md

 - **Tcserver syslog parsing** – Automatically recognises `.syslog` files and builds structured views of key sections, log levels, SQL dumps, journal data.
 - **Explorer views** – The activity-bar container exposes three tree views:
   - **Basic Content**: Overview and primary category hierarchy for the active log.
   - **Extra Content**: Additional parsed groups (SQL, Journals, Security check).
-Special modes for Teamcenter sever is need!
+Special modes for Teamcenter server is need!
   - **Favorites**: Parts of the system log that interest you (stored in the file: original file name syslog`.favorite`)

 ## 🧑‍💼 Who is it for?